Angelxhusk1/Angelxhusk1/README.md

 - 📫 How to reach me ...
 Hcps-natalse@henricostudents.org
 - 😄 Pronouns:  she/her
-- ⚡ Fun fact: My fave charecter is angel and frank!
+- ⚡ Fun fact: My fav charecter is angel and frank!
 And I'm bi

 <!---
 Angelxhusk1/Angelxhusk1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.